Other health problems

 Dogs use their mouth to investigate their environment, often resulting in them swallowing foreign objects.
 Objects such as bone fragments, splinters, toys, long material or almost anything can become stuck in the dog's throat.
 If the dog isn't gulping to try to swallow the object, they may be seen with a dry cough trying to gag.
 We can suspect the presence of a foreign body if the dog also hypersalivates, seems to choke, cannot close their mouth or tries to touch their mouth with their paws.

 This is due to the inflammation of the throat, usually affecting both the pharynx and the tonsils.
-The dog is seen trying to gulp due to the enlarged tissues and they are often associated with oral or respiratory infections.
-In these cases we will notice that the dog pretends to constantly swallow saliva, has a cough and has fever.
-They also lose their appetite since it hurts to swallow.
+The dog is seen trying to gulp due to the enlarged tissues, often as a result of oral or respiratory infections.
+In these cases, we will notice the dog pretends to constantly swallow saliva, has a cough and develops a fever.
+They can also lose their appetite since it hurts to swallow.

-Such a clinical picture is reason for veterinary consultation.
-The professional who must determine the cause of the inflammation and based on it, guide the most appropriate treatment.
+As with rhinitis, pharyngitis is a symptom rather than a disease in itself.
+Such a clinical picture is reason for veterinary consultation and a differential diagnosis.
+The professional must determine the cause of the inflammation.
+Based on their assessment, they most appropriate treatment will be administered.
+This is likely to include antibiotics if a bacterial infection is present.
 Once treated, the dog should regain their appetite and be able to eat again.
+A soft diet for dogs may also be given, at least until the swelling subsides.

 Another inflammatory disease, esophagitis refers to inflammation of the esophagus.
 This can be due to various causes.
 We will notice that the dog pretends to constantly swallow saliva, they are in pain and they can be seen regurgitating.
 When this condition becomes chronic, the dog loses their appetite and consequently ends up losing weight.
 In any case, it is a problem that the veterinarian has to treat to establish the cause and its subsequent treatment.